wanamelon/prototype_monorepo/roller/dev_notes.md

 - Bounce system
     - It's super rewarding to bounce between a bunch of close-together items.
 Quick payoff
     - But it might also destroy the crops faster

+More on differentiation
+- Lean into the mechanics we can achieve by having cards generate the board, not "be" the board
+- Offer some degree of control over positioning?
+Ex: we can have card slots correspond to board segments
+- We want to pick a thematic and art style which stands out.
+It need not be "beautiful" so much as eye catching
+- Some kind of challenge/curse system randomized per round

 # Auto battle logic system